teamwalnut/rescript-urql/docs/api.md

 let extractedData = Exchanges.restoreData(~exchange=ssrCache, ~restore=urqlData);
 ```

-This part of the API is still quite experimental, as server-side rendering in Reason with NextJS is still in its e=infancy.
+This part of the API is still quite experimental, as server-side rendering in Reason with NextJS is still in its infancy.
 Use with caution.
 For more information, read `urql`'s server-side rendering guide [here](https://github.com/FormidableLabs/urql/blob/master/docs/basics.md#server-side-rendering).

 #### `composeExchanges`